ForestAdmin/agent-nodejs/docs/connectors/custom/local-cache/read-only.md

 In order to do that, Forest Admin needs to be able to always maintain an up-to-date local copy of the data which is stored in the target.

-This is achieved by implementing a single method which allow to access _all records which have changed since it was last-called_.
+This is achieved by implementing a single method which allow to access _records which have changed_.

 The strategy to write this method can vary depending on the feature set of the API which you are targeting